9 Gibbs Energy

 5. \(\mu_i^{\text{mixture}} = \frac{\mu_i^*}{RT}\).

-1. What is the equation for the change in Gibbs free energy due to mixing of ideal gases?
+1. What is the equation for the change in Gibbs energy due to mixing of ideal gases?

 1. \(\Delta_{\text{mixing}}G = \sum n_i(\mu_i^{\text{mixture}} + \mu_i^*)\).